Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics: Introduction

 Indeed let us consider a weighted Riemannian manifold $(M,g,\mu)$ with $\mu=e^{\psi}\text{vol}_{g}$, and denote by $p_{\mu}(t,x,y)$ the fundamental solution of the heat equation $\partial_{t}-\Delta_{\mu}=0$ associated with $\Delta_{\mu}$.
 Recall that $\Delta_{\mu}=\Delta_{g}+g(\nabla \psi,\nabla\cdot)$, where $\Delta_{g}$ is the Laplace-Beltrami operator of $(M,g)$.
 One has the following small time asymptotics (see for instance \cite{bismutbook})

 for some $c>0$.

 Hence the terms appearing in the heat kernel expansion are exactly the trace of the invariants that determine the expansion of the exponential in \eqref{eq:Riem33} at order 2.

-As a natural conjecture we then expect that the same three coefficients describe the heat kernel small time asymptotics expansion also in the sub-Riemannian case.
-This conjecture is true in the 3D case with $\mu$ equal to Popp volume as it is proved by the results obtained in \cite{article:Barilari}, since on a 3D manifold with $\mu$ equal to Popp volume one has $\rho=0$ (cf.\ Remark \ref{rem:popprho3d}).
-See also \cite{barilaripaoli,paoli} for some results about small time heat kernel expansion for H\"ormander operators with drift.
+A natural conjecture is that the same three coefficients describe the heat kernel small time asymptotics expansion also in the sub-Riemannian case.
+This conjecture is true in the 3D contact case as it follows by the results obtained in \cite{article:Barilari}, since on a 3D contact manifold if one chooses $\mu$ equal to Popp volume one has $\rho=0$ (cf.\ Remark \ref{rem:popprho3d}).
+See also \cite{barilaripaoli,paoli,barboa} for some results about small time heat kernel expansion for H\"ormander operators with drift.